You’ll know why after your visit.

 Terrace 45 is a QC neighborhood cafe that offers classic and contemporary comfort food.
 Their soft opening menu includes bacon wrapped buffalo wings, corn fritters, pork rind poutine, crispy fried chicken and grilled pork chop with dirty rice.
 They also serve aero-pressed coffee and loose leaf teas.

 The Frazzled Cook – Sct.
 Gandia

 A quirky restaurant put together with the mission of serving good comfort food with a cozy homey ambiance.
-It is now at a new location and currently on soft opening.

 Book and Borders Cafe – Tomas Morato

 A hangout place where you can have a cup of coffee and read for free from their collection of over 600 books and magazines.
 Book and Borders Cafe also serves pasta and sandwiches.
 If you love books, here are 7 other book cafes to check out.

 The F7 Food Synergy at the F’7 Rallos building, which is composed of 7 restaurants, is now complete with the opening of The Daily Grind, a cafe and restobar serving awesome burgers and beers, as well as other menu items including salads, pastas, mains and desserts.